 Output: Number of scientific research studies completed by the Grand Bay NERR.
 Output: Number of community members served by the outreach programs at Grand Bay NERR.

 Output: Acreage of habitat protected and managed by the Grand Bay NERR.
-Efficiency: Costs supported by the Grand Bay NERR to accomplish the partnerships in scientific research studies.
+Efficiency: Dollar amounts of grants received by the NERR to support science and outreach.